• Skip to primary navigation

 Add onion paste to the pan and sauté it over medium heat.
 This step is crucial as the onions will form the base of your korma sauce.
 Stir frequently to prevent sticking and cook until the paste turns a light golden color.

-in a pan, gravy of prawn korma is getting cooked
+in a pan, gravy of prawn korma is getting cooked with aromatic spices

 Next, add ginger-garlic paste to the pan.
 Cook this mixture for a few minutes until the raw smell disappears and it blends beautifully with the onion paste.